Minister of Defense (Japan): Structure

 The Commander-in-Chief of the Japan Self-Defense Forces (JSDF), who does not formally constitute a uniformed military, is the Prime Minister.
 The Emperor of Japan is a constitutional monarch who does not have political or military authority over the JSDF; that authority rests with the Prime Minister.
 However, it is important to note that the Emperor formally appoints the Prime Minister to office.
 The Minister of Defense is responsible for the organization and formulating the national security policy.
 The budget request is drafted by the Ministry of Finance and making its own legislative proposals to the National Diet.

 The Minister of Defense is advised on every concern related to the duties of the Japan Self-Defense Forces by the Chief of Staff, Joint Staff.

-List of Ministers of Defense (2007–)
+List of ministers of defense (2007–present)

 Allied occupation of Japan

 Following the end of World War II, the Armed Forces of the Empire of Japan were disbanded and US forces took control.
 From 1950 to 1952, the National Police Reserve led by Minister of State Takeo Ōhashi was formed.
 It was renamed as the National Safety Force in 1952.
 In 1952, the Coastal Safety Force, the waterborne counterpart of the National Police Reserve, was founded and led by the Commissioner of the Coastal Safety Force (保安庁長官) Tokutarō Kimura.

-Director general of the Defense Agency
+Directors general of the Defense Agency

-These are the director generals of the Defense Agency.
+These are the directors general of the Defense Agency.
 It is the predecessor of the Ministry of Defense which was established on 9 January 2007.